Brand Names: Absorica, Accutane, Amnesteem, Claravis, Myorisan, Sotret, Zenatane

 Store at room temperature away from moisture, heat, and light.

-What happens if I miss a dose (Amnesteem, Claravis, Sotret)?
+What happens if I miss a dose?

-What happens if I overdose (Amnesteem, Claravis, Sotret)?
+What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-Overdose symptoms may include headache, dizziness, vomiting, stomach pain, warmth or tingling under the skin, swelling of the lips, and loss of balance or coordination.
+Overdose symptoms may include headache, dizziness, vomiting, stomach pain, warmth or tingling in your face, swollen or cracked lips, and loss of balance or coordination.

-What should I avoid while taking isotretinoin (Amnesteem, Claravis, Sotret)?
+What should I avoid while taking isotretinoin?

 Do not donate blood while taking isotretinoin and for at least 30 days after you stop taking it.
-Donated blood that is later given to pregnant woman could lead to birth defects in her baby if the blood contains any level of isotretinoin.
+Donated blood that is later given to a pregnant woman could lead to birth defects in her baby if the blood contains any level of isotretinoin.

-What other drugs will affect isotretinoin (Amnesteem, Claravis, Sotret)?
+What other drugs will affect isotretinoin?

-Tell your doctor about all other medicines you use, especially:
+Tell your doctor about all your other medicines, especially: